 Our online course is broken into three units, and each unit will contain three assignments.
 For each unit, we will follow the same formula.
-YOU HAVE AN ASSIGNMENT DUE EVERY WEDNESDAY AT 11:59 PM AND EVERY SUNDAY AT 11:59 PM.
+YOU HAVE AN ASSIGNMENT DUE EVERY SUNDAY AT 11:59 PM.

-- > Assignments for the week will be released every Monday morning at 9 AM. - > The first assignment of each unit will be to read a series of articles and write a post to the course discussion board. - ➤ The second assignment of each unit will to study a PowerPoint lesson and to write a one-page paper that demonstrates mastery of that PowerPoint's content.
-This is harder than it seems -to write an effective one-page paper you must be concise, focused, and thoughtful. - > The third assignment of each unit will be to write a research-driven "Major Paper" (3-4 pages).
+- > Assignments for the week will be released every Monday morning at 9 AM. - The first assignment of each unit will be to read a series of articles and write a post to the course discussion board. - The second assignment of each unit will to study a PowerPoint lesson and to write a summary of that PowerPoint.
+(This assignment is only present in units one and two.
+It is not present in unit 3). - The third assignment of each unit will be to write a one-page paper that demonstrates mastery of that PowerPoint's content.
+This is harder than it seems -to write an effective one-page paper you must be concise, focused, and thoughtful. - The fourth assignment of each unit will be to write a research-driven "Major Paper" (3-4 pages).
 One page papers may be used to develop these major papers.
-For that reason, I will return all work promptly over the course of the semester. - ➤ Our course squeezes a 15 week semester into just 5 weeks.
-That means we're moving at 3 times the pace of a normal semester.
+For that reason, I will return all work promptly over the course of the semester. - Our course squeezes a 15 week semester into just 12 weeks.
+That means we're moving at faster than normal pace all semester.
 Students in a 15 week semester are told that each course they take is a 9 hour per week commitment.
-That means, in a course moving at 3 times the speed, you should be prepared for a 27 hour per week commitment to this course.
-I do not advise taking another summer course at the same time as ENG 101.
-If you are working, I do not recommend working more than 30 hours per week during our 5 week course.
-30 hours of work + 30 hours of class is 60 hours of work per week.
-For most students, 60 hours of work+school is a limit.
-Beyond that, your performance at work or in school is likely to suffer.
+That means, in a course that's 1/5th shorter, you should be prepared for a 11 hour per week commitment to this course.